 What I like about Riley’s Farm Oak Glen, is they are dress Colonial style and you just feel like you’re really on a farm.
 It’s really quaint.

 The place can also get dusty.
 Bring the right shoes, a hat, sunblock and dress appropriately.
 Tons of picture opportunity while you’re at Riley’s Farm.
 Though a little confusing, we had a really good time and I’d do it again.
-Plan to stay all day if you’re visiting Riley’s Farm Oak Glen for Pumpkin Patch or just to pick other fruit, apple picking or berry picking.
-My next target is really apple cider donut picking.
+Plan to stay all day if you’re visiting Riley’s Farm Oak Glen for Pumpkin Patch or apple picking in Oak Glen.
+My next target is apple cider donut picking.
 Haha.

 Riley’s Farm is located at 12261 S. Oak Glen Road, Oak Glen, California 92399.
 It is different from Riley’s Apple Farm.
 I know.. how confusing, but this is the first orchard you’ll see when going up Oak Glen for apple picking, or in our case pumpkin picking.
 Have fun!